JudgeDreadsTheFirst/JudgeDreadsTheFirst/README.md

 ### Hi, my name is Gleb!
 ---
-#### Currently i'm studying design of microwave devices at National research university of electronic technology(Miet).
+#### Currently i'm studying design of microwave devices at National research university of electronic technology(MIET).

 🖥Right now i'm interested in learning **Rust** and developing my knowledge of **C++**.